Team6479/Robot2018/README.md

 - [ ] Test all code in safe environment in small tests before testing in large environment
 - [ ] Implement camera offset in vision code
 - [ ] look into calculating angle offset with camera instead of pixel offset
+- [ ] possibly mount camera in center bottom, then have cube be lifted up to reveal camera
+- [ ] find distance using camera